How to Clear Cloudy & Murky Water in Garden Ponds 2021 (Top Methods)

 If your pond water is cloudy and also slightly green in color you’re likely dealing with a bloom of green free-swimming algae.
 If left uncontrolled, green algae will eventually turn a pond into a thick green soup, and cause all sorts of issues for fish.
 Larger forms of algae, such as string algae, are unlikely to directly affect water clarity, but these can still be an unpleasant feature for a garden pond.

-Luckily, green water algae can be removed easily with a UV Clarifier and plenty of filter media maintenance!
+Luckily, green water algae can be removed easily with a UV clarifier and plenty of filter media maintenance!
 A clarifier is our recommended choice for reducing green algae as it’s safe for fish (unlike algaecides) and also helps reduce harmful free-swimming bacteria.
-If your water is just becoming murky and green in color, you likely won’t need to run the clairifer for long before you see the difference.
+If your water is just becoming murky and green in color, you likely won’t need to run the clarifier for long before you see the difference.
 If the bloom is particularly heavy, you may need a few weeks of constant operation until water becomes clear again.

 However much algae you have, make sure to regularly clean your mechanical filter media!
 As the UV light destroys the algae it will become trapped inside your filter box and quickly clog the media.
 Daily cleaning may be required until you see a good reduction in green water, or you risk greatly reducing your ponds overall filtration.
 Beneficial bacteria can be supplemented to help with the breakdown of dead algae, and extra aeration (i.e., air pump) installed for increased oxygen as the bacteria work.